 Suihua is located in the mid-south region of Heilongjiang Province.
-In 2008, Suihua had a population of approximately 5.8 million.
-Suihua's GDP reached approximately RMB53.4 billion in 2008, representing a per capita GDP of approximately RMB9,255.0.
+In 2009, Suihua had a population of approximately 5.8 million.
+Suihua's GDP reached approximately RMB60.6 billion in 2009.

 Tianjin

 Tianjin is located along the Hai He River, which connects to the Yellow and Yangtze Rivers via the Grand Canal in Tianjin.